nerdlem/bind-block-unwanted/README.md

 ### Configure BIND

-Create a local domain named `.local` to sinkhole.
+Create a local domain to sinkhole.
 Replace `192.168.1.220` with the IP address of your sinkhole server.
 ```
 @ 8600 IN SOA  local. root.local.
 (201702121 604800 86400 2419200 604800 )
 @ 8600 IN NS   LOCALHOST.